open-craft/opencraft/documentation/howtos.md

 Spawn a new appserver to use the updated settings to deploy the ecommerce and discovery services.

-Once the appserver is running, you'll need to take the following steps to finish setup (these are one-time actions that are stored in the database):
+Once the appserver is running, you'll need to run the following commands on the new appserver to finish setup.
+These are one-time actions that are stored in the database.

 * In Django Admin > Authentication > Users (`/admin/auth/user/`), there should already be service users created, i.e. `ecommerce_worker` and `discovery_worker`.